 Meet Doug Bowden, Mill+ Art Director and lead artist on some of the London studio’s most dynamic recent projects such as the Young Director Awards and D&AD 2014 in-show title sequences.

-Doug tells us a bit more about himself, his creative influences and what it means to produce creative and visually striking work for such prestigious industry bodies as the D&AD
+Doug tells us a bit more about himself, his creative influences and what it means to produce creative and visually striking work for such prestigious industry bodies as the D&AD and YDA Awards.

 Tell us a bit about yourself?

 I’ve been at The Mill for 8 months and am a Senior Art Director.
 I studied graphic design as Camberwell College of Arts in South London, but by the end of my course found myself predominantly producing short film.
 I used to work in 2D design, but growing tired of the confines of 2D meant I then taught myself how to use 3D programs in my spare time.

 Who and what are your main artistic influences?

 My influences over the years would include; 70's science fiction films and books, Superstudio (the Italian architecture group), the weekly 80s TV show ‘Tomorrow’s World’ and Ben Drurs, the man behind Mo’wax records’ design work.